ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/cross-platform/eigen-linear-algebra-on-arm/eigen-on-arm-part1.md

 sys     0m0.000s
 ```

 This is interesting.
 First, you will obviously note that the result is wrong (zero), and it takes almost double the time to calculate.
 This is something to keep in mind in general when forcing the SVE vector width at compile time.
-The instructions are the same, so you will not get an Illegal Instruction exception (`SIGILL`) but there is going to be UB (Undefined Behaviour) if the program is not designed to cope for such cases -which our little test does not.
+The instructions are the same, so you will not get an Illegal Instruction exception (`SIGILL`), but there is going to be UB (Undefined Behavior) if the program is not designed to cope for such cases.

 In general, you should avoid forcing a vector size for SVE, unless there is no alternative.

-You should note here, that such mathematical operations totally benefit from actual larger SVE vector sizes, eg. 256, 512-bits or even more, such as the ones on the Fujitsu A64FX super computers, which have SVE vectors of 512-bits.
+Mathematical operations benefit from processors with larger SVE vector sizes, such as 256 bits, 512 bits or even more.
+The Fujitsu A64FX super computer has SVE vectors of 512-bits, and will be much faster for these calculations.

-Let's try another example.
+In the next section you can try another example.